Tummy Tuck Recovery Tips

 While the tummy tuck recovery process lasts a considerable amount of time, taking care of yourself will help ensure a finely contoured, satisfying result.
 Browse our before-and-after gallery to see fully healed tummy tuck patients.

-If you’re interested in a tummy tuck or have any other questions, request a consultation online or call the practice at (770) 421-1242.
+If you’re interested in a tummy tuck or have any other questions, including the cost of a tummy tuck, request a consultation online or call the practice at (770) 421-1242.

 Leave a Reply